emmahogan/225FinalProject/proposal.md

 For our simulation, we would like to make a Verlet rope, which consists of a bunch of objects linked together to create realistic rope physics.
 We’d like to attach the head of the rope to the mouse to move it around, and would also like to have a peg in the middle of the window that the rope can’t go through to demonstrate how the rope physics work.

+We believe that for the grading, 80 points should go to the organization and use of the class hierarchy, 20 points for succesfully putting the games together under a title screen, 35 points for each of the four games working correctly, 40 points for the simulation working correctly, and 20 point for javadoc comments